 In 1900, the modest Hôtel Hermitage was transformed into a luxury resort residence.
 Its belle époque dining room was designed by Rome Prize winner and 1889 World Fair gold medallist Gabriel Ferrier.
 It has magnificent frescoes reminiscent of the paintings of Fragonard and Boucher.
-The structure of the glass roof of the conservatory was designed by Gustave Eiffel, father of the tower in Paris that bears his name.
+The structure of the glass roof of the conservatory was designed by Eiffel School, from Gustave Eiffel workshops, father of the tower in Paris that bears his name.

 In the same period, the Hôtel de Paris was extended with a new wing, the famous ‘Rotonde’.
 Originally topped by a dome engraved with the arms of the city of Paris, the height of the Rotonde was increased twice.
 The increase in hotel capacity was due to the growth of the Casino’s customer base.
 The Salle Blanche, a conversation lounge designed by Schmit, was opened to the public in 1904.
 The most surprising decorative element is still the famous painting by Gervais of the ‘Florentine Graces’.
 Visitors were surprised at the resemblance of these three figures to the highly sought-after Cléo de Mérode, Liane de Pougy and La Belle Otéro.